mpbozentka/skills-github-pages/index.md

 ---
-title: Welcome to my blog
+title: Welcome to my Bozo Coder blog
 ---
 Written by Mitchell Bozentka
+The blog is written on github and I have no idea what I am doing lol :)